Many of you have asked for the status of my computer intrusion lawsuit against the federal government.

 The Attkissons allege that the “cyber-attacks” they “suffered in [their] home” were perpetrated by “personnel working on behalf of the United States.”
 Accordingly, they have asserted various claims against the United States and against former Attorney General Eric Holder, former Postmaster General Patrick Donahoe, and unknown agents of the Department of Justice, the United States Postal Service, and the United States, all in their individual capacities.
 Those claims include claims against the United States under the FTCA and claims against the individual federal officers for violations of constitutional rights under Bivens v.
 Six Unknown Named Agents of Fed.
 Bureau of Narcotics, 403 U.S. 388 (1971)…

 Having determined that venue is improper as to the Attkissons’ FTCA claims and that the pendent venue doctrine is inapplicable, the Court may either “dismiss, or if it be in the interest of justice, transfer [this] case to any district or division in which it could have been brought.”
 “The decision whether a transfer or a dismissal is in the interest of justice . . . rests within the sound discretion of the district court,” Naartex Consulting Corp. v.
 Watt, 722 F.2d 779, 789 (D.C.
 Cir.
 1983), but the “standard remedy for improper venue is to transfer the case to the proper court rather than dismissing it——thus preserving a [plaintiff’s] ability to obtain review.”
 Nat’l Wildlife Fed’n v.
 Browner, 237 F.3d 670, 674 (D.C.
 Cir.
 2001).
-The Court will use that standard remedy here and find that
+The Court will use that standard remedy here and find that [quote]the interest of justice warrants transfer rather than dismissal so that the Attkissons’ claims can be adjudicated on the merits.[/quote]

 For the reasons stated above, defendants’ amended motion to dismiss is GRANTED IN PART and DENIED IN PART WITHOUT PREJUDICE.
 As to their assertion that the Attkissons’ FTCA claims are improperly venued, defendants’ motion is granted.
 Accordingly, this consolidated case shall be transferred in its entirety to the United States District Court for the Eastern District of Virginia.
 The remainder of defendants’ amended motion to dismiss is denied without prejudice so that defendants may refile it, if appropriate, upon transfer to the Eastern District of Virginia.
 Likewise, the Attkissons’ motion for reconsideration of the Order denying various motions related to third-party discovery is DENIED WITHOUT PREJUDICE so that it may be refiled in and more appropriately resolved by the transferee court.
 An appropriate Order accompanies this Memorandum Opinion.